F.lux is a popular blue light filter program, but I personally hated several things about this program.

 This may cause eye pain and headaches in the beginning and in the long run, you may need to put even glasses.

-The f.lux user interface is super unfriendly.
-Here is a picture of the old version 3:
+Here is a picture from the old f.lux version 3:

 And here is a picture from the new f.lux 4:

-I know that the first versions of Iris were actually worse with 25 pages of settings, but after a lot of talking with users I packaged it in presets and it’s really intuitive.
+I know that the first versions of Iris were actually worse with 25 pages of settings, but after a lot of talking with users we packaged it in presets and it’s really intuitive.

 Moon cycles affect our sleep as much as blue light and this is another thing that the f.lux team didn’t take into account.